 With this option, reference data are saved.
-The name of the reference data file is "ref.dat", where represents the number of the slave channel for which the reference data has been saved (=0 represents the master channel).
+For USB1 platform the name of the reference data file is "ref\.dat", where \ represents the number of the slave channel for which the reference data has been saved (\=0 represents the master channel).
+For USB2 platform the name of the reference data file is "serialnr.ref".